 - Click Confirm

 If you have already installed Universal Analytics before and wish to update your configurations with the latest updates and additions, please read How to process future updates.

-Step 2: Connect your GA Property
+Step 2: Connect your Google Analytics Property

 - Go to the Variables section of Google Tag Manager